toolpath/syil/README.md

 _Table 16.
 Probe Outer Corner Syntax_

-Example MDI Command: G65 "PROBEOUTSIDECORNER" A54 B-.5 C1 D.5
+Example MDI Command: G65 "PROBEOUTSIDECORNER" A54 B1 C1 D.5

 **PROBEINSIDECORNER**

 The Probe inside Corner macro probes the inside edges of a pocket and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock and should be a negative value.
+The B argument Selects the desired corner to probe.
 The C argument is the probing distance.
 The Probe should be roughly centered, above and behind the corner before beginning.

 ![probeInternalCorner](docs/images/probeInternalCorner.png)